 Enter your email and I'll send it directly to you!
 Plus, enjoy new recipes, entertaining tips, and a free surprise bonus!

 • Navy beans: Look for small, oval, cream-colored beans.
 Dried navy beans are an economical option and can be found in bulk bins or packaged in the bean aisle.
-Substitute with great northern beans if needed.
+Substitute with great northern beans or cannellini beans if needed.

 • Ham bone or diced ham: Check your grocery store’s meat section or ask the butcher for ham bones.
 I always use a leftover holiday ham bone or substitute it with smoked turkey legs.

 • Bay leaf: Find dried bay leaves in the spice aisle.
-Store them in a sealed container for freshness.
+Remove before serving, as the leaves are a choking hazard.

 • Chicken broth: Use low-sodium broth for better control over seasoning.
 Substitute with vegetable broth for a vegetarian version.
 For a broth variation that adds even more flavor, you might want to check out Easy-To-Follow Guide: Canning Bone Broth.